-Come on a journey with us as we explore Harvard Forest through this tour of the French Road Trail.
+Come on a journey with us as we explore Harvard Forest and all it has to offer through this tour of the French Road Trail.

 Instructions: Click on the buttons below the map to navigate to a specific stop.

-At each stop, the buttons below the descriptions give historical and scientific details.
+At each stop, click on the buttons below the descriptions to investigate historical and scientific artifacts.

 Then and Now